 The Beginning of Novi Sad – Almasani Quarter

 One of the first settlements in Novi Sad is 300 years old Almaški kraj or Almasani quarter.
 It’s a quarter where you will stumble upon a few very important and imposing Novi Sad’s buildings.
 One very important building that you will pass by is the Museum and the Archives of Vojvodina, that originally housed courthouse and prison.
 There is also the building of Matica Srpska, the oldest cultural, literary and scientific institution of the Serbian people.

-And one of our favourites is the Bishop’s Palace, beautiful old pink building that was built under the influence of Viennese architecture and it is one of the Novi Sad’s landmarks.
+And one of our favourites is the Bishop’s Palace, a beautiful old pink building that was built under the influence of Viennese architecture and it is one of the Novi Sad’s landmarks.

 © Vladimir Zubac

 There are many other buildings in this amazing quarter that is often being left out during the tourist’s visits, so we are giving special attention to it here.
 It’s the quarter with the original spirit of Novi Sad and everyone should definitely experience it.